-Going with plastic or metal is the question of the day, and, in terms of strength and durability, plastic can’t hold a candle to metal.
+Going with a metal vs. plastic snow shovel is the question of the day, and, in terms of strength and durability, a plastic shovel can’t hold a candle to metal.

 Going with plastic or metal is the question of the day, and, in terms of strength and durability, plastic can’t hold a candle to metal.
 However, metal isn’t always the best answer either.
 So, in a head-on battle between the two, why not have the best of both?